chaosparrot/talon_hud/README.md

 The HUD is a user interface that helps improve your workflow.
 Inspired by gaming HUDs, it is meant to show just the right amount of info to your screen without getting in the way of your actual work.
 It is resizable, scalable and placable in whatever combination you can come up with, so only the screen space that you allow will be used, just as you left it.

 It combines voice commands with clickable buttons, allowing for seemless transitions between using your regular old controls and your voice command flow.
+It also has keyboard navigation enabled, so you can navigate the widgets using your keyboard shortcuts instead.

 On top of that, the HUD remembers where you left off.
 It keeps the widgets in the place you have left them for the next time you start up, and when you add or remove monitors, it will remember where you kept the widgets in those instances.
 This makes the HUD excellent for switching between a single laptop screen, and connecting a monitor in the office or at home.